 - There is an investment of money

 - The investment is in a common enterprise

 - There is a reasonable expectation of profits

 - Those profits will come from the effort of others

 That brings us to today.
 Suffice it to say, cryptocurrencies were not addressed in the 1930s legislation.
-That leaves “the Howey test” as the determining factor in what is a security and what is a standard transaction.
+That leaves “the Howey test” as the determining factor in what is an “investment contract” versus what is a commercial transaction.

 Issues the SEC is likely to look at include:

 - Does the PR outreach for ICO investment tout the possibility of profits as the reward?
 If so, there’s a good chance it’s a security and subject to SEC regulation.

 - Were the digital assets in question previously considered securities, debt, or otherwise?
 If so, a presumption is that they will be securities in their new form.